Home » Aldi Finds (Special Buys) » Open Thread: FERREX 4V Cordless Screwdriver

 What We Know:

-The FERREX 4V Cordless Screwdriver (Product Code: 817180) is an Aldi Find.
+The FERREX 4V Cordless Screwdriver is an Aldi Find.
 It’s only in stores for a limited time — each store gets just one shipment — and once it’s sold out, you won’t be able to find it until it comes back.
 Most of the time, Aldi Finds are an annual thing, so if you can’t score one now, you’ll probably have to wait until the next year to get your hands on one.
 Aldi doesn’t ship online, either, so if you can’t find them in stores, you’re out of luck.

 A 4V (4 volt) screwdriver is on the lower end of power as far as screwdrivers go.
 This will be okay for light duty work around the house, but if your project requires a lot of power — like trying to get a screw into a wood stud after you’ve drilled a pilot hole — you’re likely going to need something more powerful.
 If you’re trying to thread something into a space that it’s already fitted into, though, this should do the job.

-- Pivot handle, 180° turnable
+• Pivot handle, 180° turntable

 What We Don’t Know: